tstanford/bookmark-homepage/project/feature.md

 - package bookmark-service and bookmark-homepage together as an all in one deployment

 - Bug : A component is changing an uncontrolled input to be controlled.
 This is likely caused by the value changing from undefined to a defined value, which should not happen.
 Decide between using a controlled or uncontrolled input element for the lifetime of the component.
 More info: https://react.dev/link/controlled-components react-dom-client.development.js:20854:22

+- ~~Bug: its is possible to drag an item onto a folder when not in edit mode.~~

 - ~~Bug: Mobile: fixed background shows white underlying background on scroll.~~